Many of us have been with the same old bank for ages. According to a 2017 survey, the average primary checking account is about 16 years old.

-Before picking a bank that’ll pay you $200 or $300 just for opening a new savings account, make sure you read the terms and conditions.
-You’ll often have to meet a minimum deposit threshold and set up direct deposit to get the bonus, Shorb says.
+Before picking a bank that’ll pay you a bonus just for opening a new savings account, make sure you read the terms and conditions.
+You’ll often have to meet a minimum deposit threshold and set up direct deposit to get the bonus.

-You should also find out whether the bank you’re eying is financially stable, says Diane Pearson, a wealth advisor and certified financial planner at Legend Financial Advisors in Pittsburgh.
+You should also find out whether the bank you’re eying is financially stable, says Diane Pearson, a wealth adviser and certified financial planner at Legend Financial Advisors in Pittsburgh.

 Resources like this rating system make it easy to assess a bank or credit union’s financial health.
 And make sure your deposits will be insured by the Federal Deposit Insurance Corp. or the National Credit Union Administration.

 Getting a new bank account could be a smart move.
 But to make the most of it you’ll need a game plan, Pearson says.
 “Have they taken the steps to make sure they’ve got enough in their savings to help themselves if they get into a financially stressful situation?”

 The case for keeping your savings account